Lowering the Risk for Cervical Cancer Through Screenings, Vaccines, and Early Detection

 Most people infected with HPV don’t experience any signs or symptoms and usually never develop any problems from the infection.

-For more information on cervical cancer, HPV, and Pap smears, or to find a physician visit www.IntermountainHealthcare.com/cancer or go here.
+For more information on cervical cancer, HPV, and Pap smears, or to find a physician visit the Intermountain Healthcare website.